gagregrog/zoomShutter/README.md

 You can then access the utility by invoking `zoomShutter` directly.

+## Manual Overrides

+By default the process will run in sync with Zoom.
+If you need to manually open your shutter you can pass commands to the process over `stdin`.

+Simply type `open` to enter manual mode and `close` to return to automatic mode.
+Zoom status changes will be ignored while in manual mode.

 ## Arduino

 Compile the Arduino source using [Platform IO CLI](https://docs.platformio.org/en/latest/core/index.html) or Arduino IDE.